sargeschultz11/Azure-Runbooks/Report-IntuneDeviceCompliance/README.md

 - An Azure Automation account
 - The ImportExcel PowerShell module installed in the Automation account
 - Authentication using either:
-  - **Option 1: Azure AD App Registration** with the following:
-    - Client ID
-    - Client Secret
-    - Proper Microsoft Graph API permissions:
-      - `DeviceManagementManagedDevices.Read.All` or `DeviceManagementManagedDevices.ReadWrite.All`
-      - `Sites.ReadWrite.All` (for SharePoint upload functionality)
-  - **Option 2: System-assigned Managed Identity** with the following:
+  - **Recommended: System-assigned Managed Identity** with the following:
     - Managed Identity enabled on the Azure Automation account
-    - The same Microsoft Graph API permissions assigned to the Managed Identity
+    - Microsoft Graph API permissions assigned to the Managed Identity using the included `Add-GraphPermissions.ps1` helper script
-- If using App Registration, the following variables defined in the Automation account:
-  - `TenantId`: Your Azure AD tenant ID
+  - **Alternative: Azure AD App Registration** (legacy approach)
-  - `ClientId`: The App Registration's client ID
-  - `ClientSecret`: The App Registration's client secret (stored as an encrypted variable)
 - For Azure Automation with Managed Identity, the Az.Accounts module installed
 - A SharePoint site ID and document library drive ID where the report will be uploaded